Statoil in test case for industry as Canada extends seabed territories

 Statoil declined to comment on how Article 82 might affect its business, including whether it was making provisions for extra costs.

-“We are now focused on building a better understanding of the geology and resource potential,” spokesman Knut Rostad said of an 18-month appraisal drilling programme.
+“We are now focused on building a better understanding of the geology and resource potential,” spokesman Knut Rostad said of an 18-month appraisal drilling program.

 Under U.N. rules, nations own the seabed beyond 200 miles when it is an “extended continental shelf”, usually of shallow water.

-But rules to define the outer limits let states stake out bigger-than-expected areas, sometimes to depths of 5,000 metres.
+But rules to define the outer limits let states stake out bigger-than-expected areas, sometimes to depths of 5,000 meters.

 “Interpretation can be quite open,” said Yannick Beaudoin, head of the Marine Division at GRID-Arendal, an independent foundation in Norway that works with the United Nations and helps developing states map rights to the shelf.